 There has been plenty of topical discussion about Cryotherapy within the media and medical discussion boards recently.
 I would love to tell you that this is a fairly new argument but I would be wrong in saying that as this debate has been going on for decades.
 Having worked in professional sport for over 5 years it is arguably one of the most heated debates between staff members from Physio’s to sports scientists and coaches on a near daily basis, particularly in the pre-season.
 The majority of “old school” coaching staff still religiously believe that players and sportsman should take a cold ice bath after every training session.
 Now let me assure you, cryotherapy for the majority is never nice and from experience, all I ever received was abuse from football players when informing them they have to spend time in freezing cold water for minutes on end!
 Overseeing players standing or sitting in ice baths, often gives time for player reflection and at that moment one of two questions nearly every player asks is if it will freeze their manhood and more importantly what do ice baths actually do?

 Therefore, in this blog I will go over what the recent evidence proposes happens during the time you are freezing cold standing in artic cold water or a futuristic ice chamber and is it actually worth your time, or would you be better leaving out the cold treatment altogether.

-- Positive psychological response following ice bath use.
+- The positive psychological response following ice bath use.